punitarani/cellular-sp500/README.md

 This will train the LSTM models for each neighboring stock pair and save the weights to `weights/<TICKER>.pth`, the model to `models/<TICKER>.pt` and scalers to `scalers/<TICKER>/.pkl`

+**The models are trained on sequences of 5 consecutive days**.
+This was chosen because it is inefficient and impractical to train on shorter sequences because it is hard to make predictions on a single day's data.
+Similarly, it is inefficient to train on longer sequences because the number of possible sequences increases exponentially and the prediction complexity increases with the sequence length.

 > This is a very computationally expensive process.
 > It took over 7 hours on a 4 core machine with 16 GB RAM laptop and over 3 hours on a 16 core server instance.
 > Currently, the models are trained on CPU only as there are issues training PyTorch LSTM models on GPU.